How to Book a Mover

 In the context of moving, a fragile item is anything that is easily broken or damaged.
 Think of items that would make you say, “Handle with care,” or “This side up” when handing them over to someone else.
 It’s not just about the material they are made from but also their sentimental or monetary value.
 From the family heirloom that’s been passed down through generations to the sleek laptop that holds your life’s work, fragility can be both physical and emotional.

-The spectrum of fragile items is broad, but they often fall into a few main categories:
+The spectrum of easily damaged items is broad, but they often fall into a few main categories:

 1. Glassware: This includes everything from daily use dishes to precious crystal vases.